Comparing InMode (INMD) and Its Competitors

-InMode (NASDAQ: INMD) is one of 51 publicly-traded companies in the “Electromedical equipment” industry, but how does it contrast to its competitors?
-We will compare InMode to similar companies based on the strength of its dividends, institutional ownership, profitability, valuation, risk, analyst recommendations and earnings.
+InMode (NASDAQ: INMD) is one of 51 publicly-traded companies in the “Electromedical equipment” industry, but how does it weigh in compared to its peers?
+We will compare InMode to similar companies based on the strength of its institutional ownership, valuation, earnings, analyst recommendations, dividends, profitability and risk.

+This table compares InMode and its peers top-line revenue, earnings per share and valuation.

-This is a breakdown of recent ratings and price targets for InMode and its competitors, as reported by MarketBeat.com.
+This is a summary of recent ratings for InMode and its peers, as reported by MarketBeat.

 |